MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/innovate.md

 - **Power BI**, to create rich visualizations and build business insights on top of SAP data.
 Build and share reports, dashboards, and provide notifications to bring the power of SAP's datastores to your workforce.
 - Other **Big Data** sources, such as *Hadoop*, *HDInsights*, and *Databricks*, to allow data scientists to build advanced analytics solutions on top of your SAP data.

-## Engage on apps
+## Engage on applications

-Learn more about ways you can [build apps](../../innovate/best-practices/apps.md) to extend your SAP platform.
+Learn more about ways you can [build applications](../../innovate/best-practices/apps.md) to extend your SAP platform.

 Extend the capabilities of SAP through new applications as:

-- Citizen developers, to empower business teams from sales, payroll, finance, etc. to extend SAP by creating their own PowerApp and Flow solutions using the **SAP ERP** connector.
+- Citizen developers, to empower business teams from sales, payroll, finance, and so on.
+To extend SAP by creating their own powerapp and flow solutions using the **SAP ERP** connector.
 - Intelligent experiences, to build modern applications in the cloud with web apps or serverless functions.
-Infuse intelligence into your modern applications with speech, text, computer vision, and chat bots.
+Infuse intelligence into your modern applications with speech, text, Computer Vision, and chat bots.

 ## Interact on devices